magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/everything_about-being-careful.md

 After we train in and develop samādhi, then samādhi should develop wisdom.

-Samādhi that is on the level of – tranquillity – is like a rock covering grass.
+Samādhi that is on the level of samatha – tranquillity – is like a rock covering grass.
 In samādhi that is sure and stable, even when the eyes are opened, wisdom is there.
 When wisdom has been born, it encompasses and knows (‘rules’) all things.
 So the Teacher did not want those refined levels of concentration and cessation, because they become a diversion and then one forgets the path.

 So it is necessary not to be attached to sitting or any other particular posture.
 Samādhi doesn’t reside in having the eyes closed, the eyes